LinLLLL/LinLLLL.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Lin Zhu.
 I received a B.S. degree in Statistics from Central South University, China, in 2019 and an M.S. degree in Statistics from Shandong University, China, in 2022.
-Now, I am currently pursuing a PhD degree in Computer Science and Technology at Shanghai Jiao Tong University, China, where I was advised by Prof.[Nanyang Ye](https://ynysjtu.github.io/).
+I am currently a final-year Ph.D. candidate in Computer Science and Technology at Shanghai Jiao Tong University, China, advised by Prof.[Nanyang Ye](https://ynysjtu.github.io/).

 My research interests include Multimodal Perception and Reasoning, Trustworthy AI, and Out-of-Distribution Generalization.
 I have published several papers on top machine learning journals and conferences, including TPAMI, IJCV, NeurIPS, ICML, ICLR, and AAAI.